 When Nagel left Apple on April 26, 1996, it was proof positive that things were going wrong.
 One of the Apple execs most synonymous with the project, he even led the Copland discussion at Macworld Boston in August 1995.

-Following Nagel’s departure, Apple insisted that the operating system would ship eventually.
-However, it came soon after Apple posted a staggering $740 million loss.
+Despite the defection of such a key player, Apple insisted that the operating system would ship eventually.
+However, Nagel’s departure came soon after Apple posted a staggering $740 million loss.

 CEO Gil Amelio took to the stage at Apple’s Worldwide Developers Conference and said Copland would ship as a series of upgrades rather than a unified single release.
 A few months after that, Apple effectively canceled Copland.